Pamapuria school sexual abuse cases: Sexual offending

-Initial concerns were raised about Parker during his work as a student-teacher at Otaruru School in 1999 due to issues with his professional boundaries with students.
+Initial concerns were raised about Parker during his work as a student-teacher at Oturu School in 1999 due to issues with his professional boundaries with students.
 However, no charges were laid against him.
-Ms Lovatt-Davis, the principal of Otaruru school, refused to support Parker's application to become a fully registered teacher due to her concerns about him taking students to his home where his girlfriend noted he would leave the couple's bed to sleep alongside the children “marae style”.
+Ms Lovatt-Davis, the principal of Oturu school, refused to support Parker's application to become a fully registered teacher due to her concerns about him taking students to his home where his girlfriend noted he would leave the couple's bed to sleep alongside the children “marae style”.
 Lovatt-Davis warned the principal of Pamapuria School, Mr Hovell, that Parker had taken students onto a marae with him at night, however Hovell believed these concerns were based in violation of Maori cultural practices and not related to sexual offending.

-Parker commenced work at Pamapuria school where he was fully registered as a teacher under the recommendation of Hovell.
-The bulk of Parker's offending occurred at Pamapuria School between 2006 and 2012 with Parker abusing pupils aged between 8 and 15.
+Parker commenced work at Pamapuria school, where he was fully registered as a teacher under the recommendation of Hovell.
+The bulk of Parker's offending occurred between 2006 and 2012 with Parker abusing pupils aged between 8 and 15.
 This abuse ranged from touching the boys’ genitals to sexual intercourse on two occasions.
 Despite this, Parker was able to maintain a positive image of himself in the Kaitaia community, being well-loved for his skill on the guitar (with which he led a kapa haka group for children) and his close friendships with parents and families of his pupils, thus leading to claims of abuse being dismissed by the families of his victims.